crufters/actio/README.md

 Actio support multitenancy by either passing the `namespace` as either a header or a cookie.
 Namespaces are useful for two reasons:

-- they enable you to serve multiple frontends/applications from the same backend server
+- They enable you to serve multiple frontends/applications from the same backend server.
-- they enable you to do integration or end to end tests effortlessly without overwriting your existing data
+- They enable you to do integration or end to end tests effortlessly without overwriting your existing data.
+- Services and their data are isolated anyway to avoid the classic microservices faux pas where services sidestep API boundaries and read each others data directly.
+This happens more often than you think in systems where there's no safeguard against this.

 To see an example of this look at any of the jest tests in Actio, for example the config service test starts like this: